inancgumus/learnrust/notes/rustbook.md

 * `rustup` installation OK.
 * Don't talk about `rustc`, just tell me `cargo [new|run]`.
 * Unnecessarily talking about `Cargo.toml`.
-Tell me you're going to explain me later.
-And you do in the Guessing game chapter.
+Tell me you're going to explain me later on in the Guessing game chapter.

 ## Chapter 2: Programming a Guessing Game